groupgets/GetThermal/README.md

 ### MacOS

 Note that Qt 5.x is required, and Qt 6.x (brew package `qt`) is not supported, and can interfere with the build.
 If you encounter problems building, uninstall package `qt`.

+MacOS 12 creates some conflicts with cameras handled via libuvc for applications without special entitlements.
+For now, this means that in order to use this application, the binary must be run with sudo.
+At the time of this writing, in order for even this workaround to function, libusb must be installed from the git version as noted below.

-Also, Homebrew's stable libuvc is out of date, so it must be build from git.
+Finally, Homebrew's stable libuvc is out of date, so it must also be built from git.

+    brew install qt@5
+    brew unlink libusb
-    brew install qt@5 libusb
+    brew install --HEAD libusb
     brew install --HEAD libuvc

 ## Build GetThermal